Modifying Parenting Time & Alimony

 Modification of Maintenance

-In Colorado, spousal support is called maintenance instead of alimony.
-However, they’re all one and the same.
+In Colorado, alimony is called spousal maintenance.
+However, they are one and the same.
 Alimony does not include child support payments.

-Most maintenance payments are designed to be temporary.
-This temporary spousal support is provided for a short period of time while the receiving spouse looks for a job or receives occupational training.
+Most maintenance payments are designed to be temporary while the receiving spouse looks for a job or receives occupational training.

-There are situations where maintenance will continue longer or possibly indefinitely, such as when the divorcees are older or one has significant health issues preventing them from working.
+There are situations where maintenance will continue longer or possibly indefinitely.
+For example, when the divorced spouses are older or one has significant health issues preventing them from working.

 How Maintenance is Awarded in Colorado

-In the state of Colorado, a family law judge determines if maintenance is appropriate and, if so, how much and for how long.
+In the state of Colorado, a family law judge determines whether maintenance is appropriate.
+If it is awarded, the judge decides how much and for how long.
+However, there are statutory guidelines the court may consider.

 Amount of Alimony